 Ink Her is a novella from the world of Vamp Hunters.
-It features Stephen and Vienna and is scheduled for general release by Totally Bound on 22 November 2016.
+It features Stephen and Vienna and was released by Totally Bound on 22 November 2016.
 It is supplemental material to the Vamp Hunters series but can be read on its own.
 Its plot is independent of the series and it has its own Happily Ever After.

 ABOUT VAMP HUNTERS